Have you ever been on a website and noticed the site owner or another user has written out their email address in some variation of the following?

 The bottom line when it comes to keeping your information safe is staying vigilant.
 Check your financial and digital accounts regularly.
 Check your credit reports for free once a year with each of the major credit bureaus.
 Ensure the reports are accurate and that you recognize all the accounts.
 If you suspect there are mistakes, reach out to the bureaus (Experian, Equifax and TransUnion).

-Finally, to monitor your credit more closely, you can use a free tool like Credit.com’s Credit Report Summary for a breakdown, updated monthly, of the information in your credit report, along with free credit scores.
+Finally, to monitor your credit more closely, you can use a free tool like Credit.com’s Credit Report Summary for a breakdown, updated every 14 days, of the information in your credit report, along with free credit scores.
 If you see your score drop for no reason, something could be up.